OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Methods

 \subsection{Dual Masking Strategy}

 We design the masking strategy to enhance foundational model capabilites in time series analysis.
 Specifically, we randomly select between two masking schemes during pre-training, namely random masking and post-fix masking.
-In $75\,$\% of cases, we apply random masking, where each $m_{v, t}$ is independently sampled from a Bernoulli distribution with probability $p = 1 - \rho$, with $\rho$ denoting the masking ratio (i.e. $m_{v, t} \sim \text{Bernoulli}(1 - \rho)$).
+In $75\,$\% of cases, we apply random masking, where each $m_{v, t}$ is independently sampled from a Bernoulli distribution with probability $p = 1 - \rho$, with $\rho \in [0, 1]$ denoting the masking ratio (i.e. $m_{v, t} \sim \text{Bernoulli}(1 - \rho)$).
 This encourages the model to learn complex inter-variate relationships across the entire time series.
 In the remaining $25\,\%$ of cases, we employ post-fix masking, which masks the second half of the temporal dimension, leaving only the first half visible (i.e. $m_{v, t} = \mathbbm{1}_{[t \leq T'/2]}$).
 The prediction of future values solely based on past observations simulates real-world forecasting conditions, helping the model to capture temporal causality.
-Overall, this dual masking strategy enables \texttt{OTiS} to learn both bidirectional relationships and temporal causality, which are essential for general time series analysis.
+Note that the optimal balance between the two masking schemes is empirically determined (see Appendix \ref{sec:app_dual_masking}).
+Overall, this dual masking strategy enables \texttt{OTiS} to learn both bidirectional relationships and temporal causality, which prove essential for general time series analysis.